The Easiest Stuffed Pepper Recipe I Know

 • Stuff the pork mixture into the peppers being careful not to overstuff them.
 The mixture will expand a bit as it cooks

 • Place the peppers upright in your oven-proof dish.
 Pop the lids back on, and add 1/2 inch of boiling hot water to the dish.
-Put the lid on (or cover with foil) and place them in the oven for 45-60 minutes. *See the success tips section for more information about cooking time!
+Put the lid on (or cover with foil) and place them in the 450 degree oven for 45-60 minutes. *See the success tips section for more information about cooking time!

 • Take the lid off and finish these peppers off.
 They just need another 25 minutes uncovered to brown the peppers